 Self-Filling Reagent Ampoules

-CHEMetrics launched the self-filling reagent ampoule over 40 years ago, but remains today one of the most convenient technlogies for water testing.
+CHEMetrics launched the self-filling reagent ampoule 50 years ago, but remains today one of the most convenient technlogies for water testing.
 Colourimetric and Titrimetric water analysis kits using this patented, vacuum-sealed technology remain at the heart of the current CHEMetrics product range.